 It is known that good 5S practices can help to reduce the "7 wastes" in operations, thereby improving overall workplace productivity.
 For example, after putting a 5S system into place, an electrical contractor changed the company purchasing policy to one of buying raw materials for their project sites in smaller lots.
-This forced the workers to consume each bundle of raw materials completely before new materials were delivered to the sites.
-With this new policy, the company achieved savings because it did not have to handle four or more truckloads full of unnecessary leftover materials that would have had to be returned to the storage area or to suppliers at the end of the project.
-In addition, it has been confirmed that 5S can contribute to improved equipment performance, safety records, and quality in any enterprise.
+This forced the workers to consume each bundle able on its Web site (www.apo-tokyo.org).
+Definitions and explanations of 5S and other relevant tools mentioned in this article such as TQM, JIT, kaizen, etc. are given in the p-Glossary.